 Might have been allowing moisture to pass over/through it too.
 Both together would do it even faster.

-[SIGPIC][/SIGPIC]Click To view links or images in signatures your post count must be 10 or greater.
-You currently have 0 posts. to see some of my original magic tricks and trick boxes!
+[SIGPIC][/SIGPIC]Click here to see some of my original magic tricks and trick boxes!

 The Following 2 Users Say Thank You to DangerMouse For This Useful Post: